The Golden Gate Bridge. Fisherman’s Wharf. Ghirardelli Square. Chinatown. Cable cars. Spend a weekend in San Francisco and discover it all!

 Things to do in San Francisco

-- Presidio Park.
+- Hang out at Presidio Park.
 More specifically, Star Wars fans should visit the Yoda Fountain at Lucasfilms HQ.
 Of course, the rest of the park is beautiful too, offering views of San Francisco Bay and the Pacific Ocean.

-- Fisherman’s Wharf.
+- Grab a bite at Fisherman’s Wharf.
 Come to eat and stay to play!
 Be sure to visit the sea lions, stroll along the boardwalk and tour the ships on display along the Hyde Street Pier.
 Top off the day with a hot fudge sundae from nearby Ghirardelli Square!

-- Alcatraz.
+- Tour Alcatraz.
 Especially for families with teens and above, a tour of Alcatraz offers a fascinating destination.
 Learn a little history while vacationing.
-For more tips on visiting Alcatraz, read this informative guide.

 - Ride a cable car!
 Catch the cable car at Powell and Market Streets to watch the cable cars rotate on a turn table.
 You’ll wait in line to catch the cable car here, but it’s totally worth it.
 Either the Powell-Mason line or the Powell-Hyde line will take you all the way to Fisherman’s Wharf.
 This was a highlight of our weekend in this historic city.